clownix/cloonix/xdoc/doc/building.rst

 machine.

 The host machine can have qemu, openvswitch and spice installed, cloonix will use its own version of these softwares.
-None of the host's binary are called except for podman.

 Wireshark and crun are not required in the host, those software are embedded in the bundle delivered with cloonix binaries.